airbytehq/airbyte/docs/integrations/sources/notion.inapp.md

 <!-- env:cloud -->
 :::note
-We highly recommend using OAuth2.0 authorization to connect to Notion.
-This method is more secure and significantly simplifies the setup process.
+We highly recommend using OAuth2.0 authorization to connect to Notion, as this method significantly simplifies the setup process.
 If you use OAuth2.0 authorization, you do _not_ need to create a new integration in Notion.
 Instead, you can authenticate your Notion account directly in Airbyte Cloud.
 :::

 * To use OAuth2.0 authorization, select **OAuth2.0** from the dropdown menu, then click **Authenticate your Notion account**.
 When the popup appears, click **Select pages**.
 Check the pages you want to give Airbyte access to, and click **Allow access**.